On the GIT Quotient Space of Quintic Surfaces: Stable Isolated Singularities

-Also, a similar equation is associated to the case $d=2m$.
-The quasihomogeneous singularity associated to $\lambda_1$ is non degenerate.
-After localizing, we have a quasihomogeneous polynomial of weights $w_{\lambda_1}=(2,1,1)$ and weighted multiplicity $d$.
-The geometric genus of a quasihomogeneous isolated singularity hypersurface is determined by its weights, then we rewrite Lemma \cite[pg 48]{watanabeyoshi} with the expressions $n_i/d =(a_i-a_3)/w_{\lambda_1}(f)$ where $(a_0,a_1,a_2,a_3)=(1,0,0,-1)$ and by noting that our configurations are strictly semistable which implies $w_{\lambda}(f_p) - \deg(X)=0$.
-Therefore, the geometric genus of the singularity at $F_{\lambda_i}$ is given by the number of non-negative integer solutions of the Equations:
+and a similar equation is associated to the case $d=2m$.
+After localizing, we have a quasi-homogeneous polynomial with weights $w=(2,1,1)$, and weighted multiplicity $d$, and whose weighted leading term induces an isolated singularity.
+The geometric genus of a quasi-homogeneous isolated singularity hypersurface is determined by its weights.
+We apply Lemma \cite[pg 48]{watanabeyoshi} using the expressions $n_i/d =(a_i-a_3)/w(f)$, where $(a_0,a_1,a_2,a_3)=(1,0,0,-1)$ and $w(f_p) - d=0$.
+Therefore, the geometric genus of the singularity at $F_{\lambda_1}$ is given by the number of non-negative integer solutions of the following equations:

-This is calculated by a standard method which was showed to me by E. Rosu.
+This is calculated by a standard method which was shown to us by E. Rosu.
 From it, we find that the geometric genus is equal to

-This formula become the expression of the statement after some algebraic manipulations. \end{proof}
+This formula becomes the expression of the statement after some algebraic manipulations. \end{proof}